 Gaylaxy – Empowering Expressions, Online Magazine: Provides news and views on health, law, politics, music, cinema, literature, activism and other issues of interest to lesbian, gay, bisexual and transgender people in India and elsewhere.
 Published in English and Hindi.
 Contact: email@example.com; www.gaylaxymag.com; Facebook: www.facebook.com/gaylaxymagazine; Twitter handle: @gaylaxymagazine.

-Humsafar Trust, Mumbai: Provides emotional and community support, information, counseling, STI/HIV prevention, care, support and treatment, nutrition advice and legal aid to lesbian, gay, bisexual and transgender people, including those living with HIV, in Mumbai Metro and Thane areas; counselling services cover issues of gender and sexuality, coming out, marriage pressure, relationships, family counseling, spouse disclosure and health; runs resource-cum-drop-in-centre for community events and provides access to books and films on gender and sexuality.
-Contact: Koninika Roy at 0091 22 2667 3800, 2665 0547 (Mon-Fri, 12-8 pm); firstname.lastname@example.org; www.humsafar.org; for e-counseling write to email@example.com; no service charge.
+Humsafar Trust, Mumbai: Provides emotional and community support, information, counselling, STI/HIV prevention, care, support and treatment, nutrition advice and legal aid to lesbian, gay, bisexual and transgender people, including those living with HIV, in Mumbai Metro and Thane areas; counselling services cover issues of gender and sexuality, coming out, marriage pressure, relationships, family counselling, spouse disclosure and health; runs resource-cum-drop-in-centre for community events and provides access to books and films on gender and sexuality.
+Contact: 0091 22 2667 3800, 2665 0547 (Mon-Fri, 12-8.30 pm); firstname.lastname@example.org; www.humsafar.org; no service charge.

 Orinam, Chennai: Provides peer / community support, information on gender and sexuality (both online and offline), counselling, legal aid and crisis intervention support to lesbian, gay, bisexual and transgender people, their parents, other family members and friends in Tamil Nadu and elsewhere.
 Contact: www.orinam.net (contact form at www.orinam.net/contact/); Twitter handle: @ChennaiPride; email@example.com (all emails answered within 24-48 hours) – if you want to be called back, please leave name, phone number and best time to call in your email messages.

-Sappho for Equality, Kolkata: Provides emotional support, information, counselling and legal aid to lesbians, bisexual women, female-to-male trans persons and others with non-normative sexual orientations / gender identities in eastern India; runs Chetana resource-cum-drop-in-centre for members, newcomers and people seeking information on gender and sexuality issues; publishes newsletter Swakanthe (In Our Own Voice) in English and Bengali; organizes life skills workshops, academic conferences, mass awareness campaigns, film festivals and carnivals; membership open primarily to lesbians, bisexual women and female-to-male trans persons.
-Contact: Akanksha, Chief Coordinator, firstname.lastname@example.org; Poushali Basak, Program Officer, email@example.com; Chetana Resource Centre, Sree Niketan, Flat 3, 30/3 Rajdanga Main Road (East), Narkelbagan, Kolkata 700 107, open all days 12-8 pm except Mon; helpline 0091 98315 18320 (10 am to 9 pm); no service charge.
+Sappho for Equality, Kolkata: Provides peer counselling and therapeutic assistance to LGBTIQA+ people living in eastern India, especially people assigned female at birth; runs Chetana resource-cum-drop-in-centre for members, newcomers and people seeking information on gender and sexuality issues; publishes newsletter Swakanthe (In Our Own Voice) in English and Bengali; organizes life skills workshops, academic conferences, mass awareness campaigns, and film festivals, and offers internship opportunities to students and researchers.
+Contact: 0091 98315 18320; firstname.lastname@example.org; www.sapphokolkata.in; no service charge.

 Swikriti, Kolkata: Provides community support, information and counselling on gender, sexuality and sexual health, referrals for STI/HIV and tuberculosis counselling, testing and treatment, legal aid and livelihood support to lesbian, gay, bisexual and transgender people in northern Kolkata, neighbouring areas in North 24 Parganas district and Malda, Murshidabad and Nadia districts of West Bengal; publishes journal Swikriti Patrika in English and Bengali.
 Contact: Susanta Pramanik, President at firstname.lastname@example.org; email@example.com; helpline 0091 94343 33642 (daily 10 am to 12 pm and 5-9 pm) and 0091 98317 43608 (7-10 pm weekdays, 10 am to 7 pm weekends); no service charge but professionals / agencies referred to may have service charges.